calvinyueWillTry/E-Commerce-Website_main/README.md

 [Navigate to the website here.](https://austin-marlatt-portfolio.netlify.app/Portfolio)
 @@ -30,3 +34,11 @@ Check out the other projects I have worked on at [Austin-Marlatt](https://github
+This Web Application serves as a portfolio and Resume.
+It utilizes React /  Vite, as well as react-bootstrap components, to be able to render a page to upload items (including pictures, price, and title/description) to sell, and purchase other items already there.

  ## License